 It’s time for change.

-we can make change happen.
+Together, we can make that happen.

 We are the future.